Welcome to PayPal!

 - Sign up for PayPal products that meet your business needs.

-By opening up a business account you certify to us that you are using it primarily for a business or commercial purpose.
+Hold e-money balance and send and receive instant payments through Pix if you have a business account that has transacted (sent or received payments) in the past 24 months (“Balance Business Account”).
+By opening up a Business Account you certify to us that you are using it primarily for a business or commercial purpose.

 You must be the holder of the account and inform PayPal, as and when requested: (i) the individuals authorized to represent it (managers and attorneys-in-fact), and (ii) the shareholding chain down to the individual level (the beneficial owner) or, for listed corporations and non-profit legal entities, down to their final controlling shareholders or partners, if any.

 You may close your account and terminate your relationship with us at any time without cost, but you will remain liable for all obligations related to your PayPal account even after the PayPal account is closed.
 When you close your PayPal account, we will cancel any scheduled or incomplete transactions.
-You must withdraw or transfer any PayPal balance from your PayPal account before closing it.
+If you have a Balance Business Account you must withdraw or transfer any e-money balance from your PayPal account before closing it.
+If you have a Personal or Premier Account and there are any funds payable to you, you must link a bank or payment account that you own to your PayPal account prior to closing it so we can transfer funds to your linked bank or payment account.
+If you don’t indicate a bank or payment account, funds will be subject to applicable laws regime regarding unclaimed funds.

 In certain cases, you may not close your PayPal account, including: